Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool has 4 parameters, no annotations, and no output schema, the description is insufficient.
-It lacks details on the return format, default sorting, and how 'Top' is determined, leaving significant gaps for an agent to invoke correctly.
+Given the tool has 4 parameters, no annotations, and no output schema, the description is incomplete.
+It does not explain what the output looks like, what the filters mean in practice, or how to interpret the results.
+The single sentence is insufficient for an agent to reliably use the tool without additional inference.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.